Arwed Imiela: Early life

 Arwed Erich Imiela was born on October 7, 1929, in Schlawe.
 In 1936, his parents divorced, forcing the young boy to commute between school in Köslin and his administration apprenticeship in Berlin.
 His mother, who forbade him from going to grammar school despite his father's protests to this decision, later remarried, but Imiela had a poor relationship with his violent stepfather.
 Imiela would later claim that his stepfather gave preferential to his sister and was physically abusive towards him.
-Shortly before the end of the Second World War, Imiela was sent to a military training camp and later to a Polish labor camp.
+Shortly before the end of the Second World War, Imiela was sent to a military training camp and later to a German labour camp.
 He managed to escape after a year and alternated between visiting his mother and father, but was eventually thrown out.

 After the end of the war, Imiela was released and began to earn a living on the black market as an actor and journalist.
-While browsing a black market in Düsseldorf, he came across some forged papers, and decided to adopt a new identity.
+While browsing a black market in Düsseldorf, he came across some forged papers and decided to adopt a new identity.
 Calling himself "Detlev-Klaus Holm-Menhardt", he presented himself as a junior teacher with an abitur, and that he was eight years older than his actual age.
 At the time of the currency reform in Germany, Imiela found himself without any money, and asked to be housed in by a friend living in Marsberg.
 He later married his friend's 15-year-old pregnant sister, and made a living through unskilled labour.
 After a year and a half, his marriage ended in divorce, but not long after, Imiela, still presenting himself as Holm-Menhardt, met and married Ilse Müssener.

 Following their marriage, Imiela attempted to become a writer, but later opened a company in the early 1950s.
 In 1952, he was arrested for fraud and sentenced to a 2-year prison term.
 While in prison, he took an interest in astrology, passing an exam at the German Astrologers Association and referring to himself as a "qualified astrologer".
 Utilising his newfound interest, he began producing mass horoscopes using a typewriter, which he later sold.
 Through this activity, he would later meet his first victims.